eiriklied/commitboards/README.md

 ### Done

+- Publish new commits to boards realtime
+- Fix empty boards getting new commits
 - names (and commit messages??) with æøå f*#%s up the script with shellescape problems.
 Maybe # encoding: utf-8 will solve the problem?
 Need a terminal with US-ASCII encoding
 - known bug: sometimes a computer comes back from offline
   - it uploads many commits, where the oldest commits are uploaded last.